ooliver1/a-level-project/writeup/writeup.typ

 ===== Video Settings

-#image("./images/development/options-video.png", height: 240pt)

-// Anti-aliasing is kept the same for 2D and 3D for simplicity, as it is generally only enabled when the user's graphics card can handle it.

-// TODO: add sharp question of if windowed fullscreen is required

 The video settings I have decided to implement, to keep it simple, are:
 - Window mode (windowed/fullscreen)
 - Anti-aliasing (MSAA)